Who can currently vote?

 British, Irish, and Commonwealth citizens can vote in all elections.

-In England and Northern Ireland, EU citizens can vote in local elections.
+In England and Northern Ireland, some EU citizens can vote in local elections.

 In Scotland and Wales, all residents have the right to vote in local and devolved national elections.